 For many years the Bannermans operated a retail store and mail order business from their New York City address.
 In its most famous acquisition, the firm purchased 90 percent of the government surplus from the Spanish-American War, both United States and captured items.
 As inventory grew and mail order catalogues swelled to several hundred pages, all sorts of folks turned to the Bannerman business.
 Buffalo Bill’s Wild West show was a client, Hollywood outfitted studio sets with Bannerman uniforms and rifles, museums and collectors came to rely on the catalogue illustrations and descriptions as an aid to identifying and dating antique military items.

 Even before Bannerman, the island was the location for some colorful Hudson Valley history.
-Early in the Revolution, the Americans attempted to block British warships by placing obstructions to navigation — a chévaux-de-frise — between the island and Plum Point.
+The island was the site of a small fortification during the American Revolution (nothing remains today) and was the eastern terminus of a a chévaux-de-frise that the Americans intended to obstruct the river.
+It turned out the muddy bottom and tides were a bit more complicated than anticipated, and the first British ships to attempt the passage sailed over the obstacles with nary a scratch.
+The colonists fared better with a mammoth chain across the river under the heavy guns of West Point and Constitution Island.
 George Washington later authorized construction of a military prison on the island, a project which apparently was never completed.
 In the nineteenth century, Mary Taft bought the island in order to curb its use by traders in bootleg liquor and other illicit activities.
 The island has also served as a shad fisherman’s camp.

 The castle’s state of disrepair is due mainly to a massive fire in August of 1969, which gutted the buildings.
 That damage was compounded by the ravages of time and the elements, including a 2009 collapse of two walls of the main tower.